 If you could start a movement that would bring the most amount of good to the most amount of people, what would that be?
 You never know what your idea can trigger. 🙂

 I abhor single-use plastic.
-I believe that if anything can be done to improve our society, it would be to eliminate single-use plastic from our daily consumption routine.
-Single-use plastic is in our ocean, our water systems and in our bodies.
+If anything can be done to improve our society, it would be to eliminate single-use plastic from our daily consumption routine.
+Single-use plastic is in our ocean, our water systems, and our bodies.
 What single-use plastic has done to our oceans is devastating.
 And while it can be cleaned up, the correction should be in the behavior vs. remediation.

-Simply put when you throw plastic into the ocean, algae eat the plastic, which is eaten by multicell organisms, which are eaten up by the smaller fish, which are in turn eaten by the larger fish that we eat.
-Plastics can be found in the tissue and digestive tract of our fish diet, and our bodies do not digest this plastic.
+When you throw plastic into the ocean, algae eat the plastic, which is eaten by multicell organisms, which are eaten up by the smaller fish, which are in turn eaten by the larger fish that we eat.
+Plastics can be found in our fish diet’s tissue and digestive tract, and our bodies do not digest this plastic.
 We’re killing ourselves by allowing convenience to rule our everyday lives.
-The behavior needs to change on a global scale, and it would be my wish to see this corrected.
+The behavior needs to change globally, and it would be my wish to see this corrected.